Health and safety rights and obligations

 To understand your obligations and safety requirements, you must be familiar with:

 - Work Health and Safety Act 2011, which imposes obligations on people at workplaces to ensure work health and safety

 - Work Health and Safety Regulation 2011, which describes what must be done to prevent or control certain hazards which cause injury, illness or death

 - work health and safety codes of practice, which are designed to give practical advice about ways to manage exposure to risks common to industry.

-If there is a regulation or code of practice that describes how to manage a risk in your business, you must follow it.
+If there is a regulation that describes how to manage a risk in your business, you must follow it.
+In the case of a code of practice, you should follow it or implement safety measures that are of an equal or better standard.
 If there is no regulation or code of practice, you must take reasonable precautions and choose an appropriate way to minimise the risk.

 WHSQ inspectors help employers to develop and improve work practices in the workplace.
 If you fail to meet your health and safety obligations, a provisional improvement notice (PIN) or prohibition notice may be issued.
 Read more about compliance and enforcement.

 - Review the Guide to the Work Health and Safety Act 2011 (PDF, 338KB) including information on health and safety offences and penalties.